notrewd/umlfri2-extended/README.txt

 ----------------------------------------------------------------

-If there’s an error on macOS, use:
+If there’s an error on macOS, open the source directory in terminal, and use:

 find . -name ".DS_Store" -delete